alexrobertsonuk/ga4-for-content-designers/docs/navigating-ga4.md

 - apply more detailed filters
 - see pages or user groups side by side

-If you cannot see Explore in the left-hand menu, you may not have sufficient access permissions.
-You'll need at least 'Analyst' access to the property.
-Ask your GA4 administrator to update your access if needed.

 ## Using Explore

 Select **Explore** from the left-hand menu.